 - Specialized knowledge in particular facets of politics.
 This is provided by the department’s upper-level course offerings and by the senior thesis experience.
 Students choose two subfields to specialize in by taking at least two courses in each of those subfields (Comparative Politics, International Relations, American Politics & Public Policy, Political Theory)

 Students have found that Reed’s political science program prepares them for careers in academia, government, law, nonprofit and nongovernmental organizations, and other fields.
-Further information is available in the Center for Life Beyond Reed's page on what Political Science majors do after graduation.
+Further information is available from the Center for Life Beyond Reed.